Kuoxsr/fhb-villager-sounds/original/README.md

 * Try to trade an item that the villager will *not* accept.
 You should hear various "no" sounds.
 You can also hear these "no" sounds if you try to trade with a villager who has no profession.

 * Trade an item that the villager *does* accept.
 You should hear various "yes" sounds.
-They should also make these sounds when you win a raid.

 * Take out a sword and attack the villager.
 You should hear several "hurt" sounds.
 I wouldn't recommend doing this in survival mode, as the village's Iron Golem will want to have words with you.
 FlyingHawkButt herself F&@%ed-around and found out the first time she tried this pack.